onflow/flow-101-quest/README.md

 Additionally you can also read all previous messages left by other heroes - both from your and others' accounts.

-To do this, we'll use the `get-yearbook-messages.cdc` script file, which you will find in `cadence/scripts/`.
+To do this, we'll use the `get-messages.cdc` script file, which you will find in `cadence/scripts/`.
 Otherwise create it from scratch and paste in the following Cadence code:

 ```javascript
 import YearbookMinter from 0x63ffd70144f80d07